 The developed woodland within the primary and secondary buffers will not be impacted by this application.
-Woodlands from the primary and secondary buffer limits to Waterside Court is proposed to be removed.
+Woodlands from the primary and secondary buffer limits to Waterside Court is approved to be removed.
 The remaining on-site woodland will be preserved and recorded in a conservation easement for protection.
+This natural buffer of developed woodland will continue to provide important wildlife and habitat value and contribute to stormwater attenuation and pollutant reduction of any runoff not captured in the stormwater devices.